Congregation Dorshei Emet: Recent events

 In May 2009, Dorshei Emet commissioned female scribe Jen Taylor Friedman to write a new Torah scroll, in honor of the congregation's 50th anniversary.
 Dorshei Emet is the first synagogue in Canada and the third in the world to receive a Torah handwritten by a woman; Friedman–then the only woman to have completed a Torah scroll–had previously written two others.
 The Torah was completed on May 16, 2010.

 Since its founding, men and women have had identical roles at Dorshei Emet.
 According to Aigen, the synagogue "is an egalitarian, participatory community of Jews where women have always been equal players and full participants in Jewish ritual life, including reading from the Torah".

 As of 2016, Dorshei Emet had close to 500 member households.
 It is one of only three Reconstructionist congregations in Canada (the others were in Toronto and Ottawa).
-Starting in 2015, the congregation began a visioning process to begin a search for a new full-time rabbi to replace Rabbi Aigen after his retirement in 2016.
-In early 2016, Rabbi Boris Dolin, a Reconstructionist rabbi from Oregon was chosen from among 27 candidates to be the next full-time rabbi.
+Starting in 2015, the congregation began a visioning process to search for a new full-time rabbi to replace Rabbi Aigen after his retirement in 2016.
+In early 2016, Rabbi Boris Dolin, a Reconstructionist rabbi from Oregon, was chosen from among 27 candidates to be the next full-time rabbi.
 Before joining the Dorshei Emet community, Rabbi Dolin was the rabbi of Beit Polska, the Union of Progressive Congregations in Poland, and Beit Warszawa, a progressive congregation in Warsaw.

-Only a few weeks before his planned retirement Rabbi Aigen died of a massive stroke, which came as a shock to the community just as they were preparing to celebrate his 40 years of serving the community.
+Only a few weeks before his planned retirement, Rabbi Aigen died of a massive stroke, which came as a shock to the community just as they were preparing to celebrate his 40 years of serving the community.

 The rabbi of Congregation Dorshei Emet is Boris Dolin.